tdudgeon/apiman-site/Readme.md

 ## Edit configuration files

 Create a keystore.jks containing your keystore.
 In production this would be your public certificate (signed by a root authority).
 In testing it would be a self-signed certificate.
 Self signed certificates for localhost and 192.168.59.103 are provided - copy one of these to keystore.jks or create your own as needed.
-Then copy the keystore to the needed places using the copy-keystore.sh shell script.

 Also, if your server name is not 192.168.59.103 you need to edit these files: